Most undergraduate courses will recognise and support study or work abroad through the University's Study Abroad

 The decision to study abroad can be life changing – you'll get to travel, make friends from all over the world, learn a new language, improve your self-confidence and significantly improve your employability.
 Less than eight per cent of UK students study abroad as part of their degree, so this kind of experience puts you among an elite group of enterprising students.

 But isn't it expensive?
 Not at all:

-As part of the Erasmus exchange programme, students studying at one of our partner universities across Europe receive a monthly grant (and most modules are taught in English).
+As part of the Erasmus exchange programme, students studying at one of our partner universities across Europe receive a monthly grant (and many modules are taught in English).

-Outside of Europe, students may choose from universities in Australia, Barbados, Canada, China, Hong Kong, Jamaica, Mexico, New Zealand, South Korea, Taiwan, Trinidad and the USA.
+Outside of Europe, students may choose from universities in Australia, Barbados, Canada, China, Hong Kong, Jamaica, Japan, Mexico, New Zealand, South Korea, Taiwan, Trinidad & Tobago and the USA.

 If you secure a work placement in Europe and it is recognised by your faculty, you can apply for an Erasmus grant – this can be in addition to any salary offered by your employer.
 Depending on your course and faculty approval, your European work placement may be added to an international study exchange or be a stand-alone work placement during a summer break or your third year.

 Read what our past students say about studying abroad.